Arts, culture & heritage on the South Coast

-In Kiama, browse National Trust-classified Historic Terrace Houses for gifts.
-Just south is Gerroa, where aviator Charles Kingsford Smith made history in 1933.
-A delightful drive west is Kangaroo Valley and the Pioneer Village Museum, next to Australia’s last surviving wooden suspension bridge.
+Just south is Gerroa, where aviator Charles Kingsford Smith made history in 1933, using Seven Mile Beach as the runway for the first commercial flight between Australia and New Zealand.
+Drive west into the Kangaroo Valley and the Pioneer Village Museum, a collection of history-filled cottages located next to Australia’s last surviving wooden suspension bridge.

 You’re not far from the white shores of Jervis Bay, where the Maritime Museum houses a surprising collection of nautical instruments and equipment, plus historic vessels like the Lady Denman, a Sydney Harbour ferry built in Huskisson.

 One of Australia’s greatest painters, the late Arthur Boyd found inspiration in the South Coast countryside, where his heritage-listed sits on the banks of the Shoalhaven River.
 Visit on Sundays to check out Boyd’s studio and stroll through the estate’s English-style gardens.
 A short drive away in Nowra, find more aviation history at the Fleet Air Arm Museum, taking you on a journey through time with the Royal Australian Navy.

 Farther south is the Eurobodalla region, which found wealth in the 1850s when gold was discovered here.
 In this part of the state you’ll find the heritage villages of Tilba Tilba and Central Tilba, known for their historic timber buildings and elaborate gardens.
 The setting is the foothills of Mount Gulaga, a sacred mountain for the Yuin Aboriginal people.
 Join Ngaran Ngaran Cultural Awareness for an immersive tour combining National Park explorations and Dreamtime stories.